best things to do in Monaco

 Built all the way back in 1215, this near-millennia-old building is easily one of the most visited attractions in Monaco — a royal residence, history lesson, and museum all in one.

-Featuring dozens of lavish rooms spanning across its marble-lined floors, guests can admire priceless works of art and learn all about the Prince’s Palace’s fascinating history via the included audio tour.
+Featuring dozens of lavish rooms spanning across its marble-lined floors, guests can admire priceless works of art and learn all about the Prince’s Palace’s fascinating history via the included audio guides.

 If visiting during the summer, be sure to wander through the palace’s courtyard, where open-air concerts by the Monte-Carlo Philharmonic Orchestra often take place.